 It is important that the pressure source for a MAP sensor be taken from a stable pressure source after the throttle body.
-It is common to 'T' into the fuel pressure regulators pressure signal.
+It is common to 'T into the fuel pressure regulators pressure signal.
 Do NOT share this signal with other devices such as boost gauges or blow off valves.

-The G4+ VLLink Plug-In ECU supports two options for fitting of a MAP sensor.
+The G4+ GTRLink Plug-In ECU supports several options for fitting of a MAP sensor.
 Any one of the following options can be used:

-- 1. Internal MAP Sensor To ease installation the G4+ VLLink ECU is fitted with an internal MAP sensor.
+- Internal MAP Sensor To ease installation the G4+ GTRLink ECU is fitted with an internal MAP sensor.
 This sensor is rated to 4.0 Bar absolute pressure (3.0 Bar of boost).
-The internal MAP sensor is wired to An Volt 1. - 2.
+The internal MAP sensor is wired to An Volt 1 - 2.
+MAP Sensor Wired Through AFM To avoid running additional wires into the engine bay, a MAP signal can be brought in through either of the AFM signal wires.
+The rear AFM is wired to An Volt 4 while the front AFM (GTR only) is wired to An Volt 6.
+Refer to factory wiring manuals for AFM wiring connections.
+Make sure the AFM can not be reconnected. - 3.
 MAP Via Expansion Connector The expansion connector provides power, ground, and analog channels for the connection of a MAP sensor.